Azure/Enterprise-Scale/docs/EnterpriseScale-Known-Issues.md

 # Reference Implementation - Known Issues

-The list below summarizes the known issues with reference implementation, when building and operationalize their Azure platform using first-party platform and product capabilities.
+The list below summarizes the known issues currently being worked on by the Enterprise-Scale team.

+These have been discovered whilst running the reference implementation, and customers may come across them when implementing Enterprise-Scale to build and operationalize their Azure platform.

+Some of these issues may be resolved in future release, while others require input from specific Azure product teams.

 ## Subscription and Management Group with duplicate Display Name